A Driver-Vehicle Model for ADS Scenario-based Testing: Evaluation

 \subsection{Scalability (RQ4)}

 We evaluate the SDV model scalability to see if it can support scenarios with heavy traffic.
-Although most scenarios rely on a small set of vehicles interacting with Ego, such as between one and three in the NHTSA pre-crash scenarios, complex scenarios may require simulating heavy traffic.
-For example, we observed that a single vehicle in our intersection dataset may interact with up to six other vehicles.
-In order to support such scenarios, the model must be able to scale traffic density without any significant degradation of the simulation performance or the quality of the planned trajectories.
+To support such scenarios, the model must be able to scale traffic density without any significant degradation of the simulation performance or the quality of the planned trajectories.